It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 Causes and risk factors of hyperemesis gravidarum

-The cause of hyperemesis gravidarum is not yet known exactly, but there are numerous theories about its etiology.
-Every year, new findings emerge and continue to show that hyperemesis is a complex physiological disorder that is likely caused by many factors.
+The cause of hyperemesis gravidarum is unknown, but there are numerous theories about its etiology.
+Every year, new findings emerge and show that hyperemesis is a complex physiological disorder likely caused by many factors.

-Researchers recently made a scientific breakthrough when they used human genetics to determine what influences the risk of this serious condition.
+Researchers recently made a scientific breakthrough when they used human genetics to determine what influences the risk of this severe condition.

-In 2018, a UCLA-led study identified two genes that are associated with hyperemesis gravidarum.
-These genes, known as GDF15 and IGFBP7, are believed to be involved in the development of the placenta, and they play an important role in early pregnancy and appetite regulation.
+In 2018, a UCLA-led study identified two genes associated with hyperemesis gravidarum.
+These genes, known as GDF15 and IGFBP7, are believed to be involved in the development of the placenta, and they play an essential role in early pregnancy and appetite regulation.

-The two genes are also linked to cachexia, a condition that causes symptoms similar to hyperemesis gravidarum, including weight loss and muscle wasting.
+The two genes are also linked to cachexia, which causes symptoms similar to hyperemesis gravidarum, including weight loss and muscle wasting.

 These findings were confirmed in an independent study that evaluated women with hyperemesis gravidarum.

-Researchers believe that hyperemesis can be caused by the following problems:
+Researchers believe that the following problems can cause hyperemesis:

 - Hormonal fluctuations.